NZ Bus: History

-In January 2008 the company bought Whangarei school and charter business Adams Travelines (later rebranded as NorthBus), which has since won the tender to provide the urban bus service for Whangarei as Citylink Whangarei, using super-low-floor buses.
+In January 2008 the company bought Whangārei school and charter business Adams Travelines (later rebranded as NorthBus), which has since won the tender to provide the urban bus service for Whangārei as Citylink Whangarei, using super-low-floor buses.
 In May 2013 NorthBus was sold to Ritchies Transport.

 In April 2016 NZ Bus announced that it would repower several buses with Wrightspeed gas-turbine hybrid powertrains.
 In February 2017 NZ Bus announced it would begin the trial of a BYD K9 electric bus in Auckland and Wellington.

 In 2018 NZ Bus planned to reduce the size of its Wellington operations from 73% to 28% of the city's bus routes following a re-tender; many bus-route services passed to Tranzit Group.

 In September 2019, Infratil sold NZ Bus to Australian equity buyers Next Capital for A$218–240 million, including a vendor loan of A$20–30 million.
 At the time of the sale, NZ Bus operated 720 buses and had 1,400 staff.
-In March 2022, the business was purchased by the Kinetic Group.
+In March 2022, the business was purchased by the Kinetic Group, and rebranded as Kinetic Urban NZ.

 Company rebranding

 From late 2015, plans called for all buses operated by NZ Bus in Auckland to gradually begin to appear in AT Metro colours as part of Auckland Transport's initiative to create one brand for the Auckland transport network.
-Link services continued to operate in their red, green and orange branding.
+Link services continued to operate in their red, green and orange branding, but with AT Metro logos and other symbols instead of Metrolink.
 Similarly, Wellington buses operated under contract to the regional council are now branded in Metlink livery, rather than in GO Wellington or Valley Flyer livery.